 Many dogs show side effects like allergies after vaccines.
 Does your dog itch and scratch, especially after eating certain foods?
 Or does she get recurrent ear infections, hot spots or hair loss?
 If so, she’s not alone.
-Food allergy is a growing concern.
-In fact, it’s the third leading cause of allergy symptoms in dogs, after flea bite allergies and atopy.
-You may be surprised to learn a major reason for the explosion of allergies in dogs.
+Food allergy is a growing problem in dogs.
+In fact, it’s the third leading cause of dog allergies, after flea bite allergies and atopy.
+You may be surprised when you learn a major reason for the explosion of allergies in dogs.

 Food intolerance is the result of poor digestion.
 The symptoms normally include diarrhea or other chronic, low-level symptoms.

 Food allergies are an over-response of the immune system to a food protein.
 Nearly all food your dog eats contains protein and these proteins can all trigger food allergies.
 The most common proteins that cause allergy symptoms in dogs are beef, dairy and chicken.
 Some plant based proteins like corn, wheat and soy can also be triggers.

 Food allergies are an increasingly large problem in dogs.
 Most vets treat them with food elimination diets or immune suppressing drugs.
 If you’ve ever had a dog with allergies, you know they’re notoriously difficult to treat, so focusing on prevention is essential.
 And the first step toward prevention of allergies is identifying their cause.

 How Food Allergies Happen